Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Now if all the fullness of God the Father dwelled in the Son, but we had no access to Him, then certainly we would be looking for ways to gain access to Him.
 We might be tempted to do as the false teachers were telling the Colossians to do, to look for some other method, some other way to truly know and worship God.

 Since He died for us, He also regenerates us through the power of the Holy Spirit, who gives us birth from above.
 We become new creations in Jesus Christ and our sins, though they be as scarlet, are washed whiter than snow.
-That is the heart of the gospel; the reason why gospel truly means good news!
+That is the heart of the gospel; the reason why the word “gospel” truly means good news!

 Verse 14 describes how Jesus Christ has forgiven us of our sins.
-It says: having canceled the written code, with its regulations, that was against us and that stood opposed to us.
+It says: “having canceled the written code, with its regulations, that was against us and that stood opposed to us.”
 The written code is referring to the law.
-We still strive to keep the law, but we understand that as sinners we cannot perfectly keep God's law as he requires.
-But Christ has, and because He has perfectly kept the law the written code of the law, it no longer condemns us but leads us to Christ in repentance and faith.
+We still strive to keep the law, but we understand that as sinners we cannot perfectly keep God’s law as He requires.
+But Christ has, and because He has perfectly kept “the written code” – the law, it no longer condemns us but leads us to Christ in repentance and faith.

 No wonder the apostle tells us, just as he told the Colossians, not to be led captive by the hollow and deceptive philosophies of this fallen world.
-This passage is one more reminder that the Scripture is indeed sufficient in and of itself.
-In the Scripture we are taught all that we need to know about our sinful condition and the only way of salvation which is through faith in Jesus Christ.
+This passage is one more reminder that Scripture is indeed sufficient in and of itself.
+In Scripture we are taught what we need to know about our sinful condition and our total inability to save ourselves.
+And in Scripture we are taught that the only way of salvation is by God’s grace through saving faith in Christ alone.
 In that way, the message of the Bible is an old message and not a new message.

 When my wife asked me how my sermons were coming along, last Monday or Tuesday, I said, “I have them both outlined, but they’re both the same.”
-Her look was one of surprise.
-So I explained that even though this evening we are reading from the prophecy of Isaiah, that passage points us to Christ and our need to believe in Him just as this letter to the Colossians does.
+She gave me a puzzled look.
+So I explained that even though this evening we are reading from the prophecy of Isaiah, that passage points us to Christ and our need to have saving faith in Him just as this letter to the Colossians does.

 By contrast, may you and I always be people of the Word, greatly rejoicing that we are made alive in Christ by the Holy Spirit’s regenerating power, have our sins forgiven through the victory of our Lord over Satan and all his powers and authorities, as He made a public spectacle of them on the cross.
 Amen.